Rabbid76/graphics-snippets/documentation/draw_mesh.md

 For the sickness of completeness there are, the list of **deprecated** primitive types: `GL_QUADS`, `GL_QUAD_STRIP`, and `GL_POLYGON`:

-For tessellation ther is the specila primitive type `GL_PATCH`.
+For tessellation there is the special primitive type `GL_PATCH`.

 ### Point primitives